 What age group is this series aimed at?

 The first book in the series is a family-friendly read for kids of all ages – particularly kids who are up reading chapter books.

 The protagonist is a 13-14 year old girl who has a difficult relationship with her mum and has a few people at school that she doesn’t get on with.
-There isn’t any crude language, sex, drugs or gratuitous violence.
+There isn’t any crude language, sex, drugs or gratuitous violence that should concern parents.

 As the series progresses and the protagonist gets older, she faces more challenging issues that may require more of a PG rating.

 The second book contains some domestic violence and a character who suffers PTSD after war.
 A chunk of book four is set in a concentration camp during WW2.
 These themes may be confronting for sensitive readers.

 I have a question, how can I get it to you?